COLLINS ALMANOR FOREST

 A general principle in our management states that the more rare or unique a component is, the higher the value and level of protection it receives.
 This component may be a species of flora or fauna, a unique habitat feature, or simply protecting an area to ensure it doesn’t become rare.
 In order to identify and protect these representative and high value areas, they are formally documented in the GIS layers and their presence recognized prior to management activities.
 CAF forestry staff and field personnel receive training as to what constitutes potential HCVF and RSA.
 As additional potential areas are located, they will be evaluated to determine whether they should receive designation as HCVF/RSA.

-Representative Sample Areas (RSAs) are ecologically viable representative samples designated to serve one or more of three purposes:
+Representative Sample Areas (RSA) are ecologically viable representative samples designated to serve one or more of three purposes:

-c) To serve as a set of protected areas or refugia for species, communities and community types not captured in other criteria (e.g., to prevent common ecosystems or components from becoming rare).
+3. To serve as a set of protected areas or refuge for species, communities and community types not captured in other criteria (e.g., to prevent common ecosystems or components from becoming rare).

 Listed below are some of the priority habitats on the CAF that fall under HCVF or RSA designations.
 These habitats are limited in distribution or abundance, have decreased or been altered through time due in part to anthropogenic factors, have unique species assemblages, and/or provide critical ecosystem functions: